Mountain Lakes, New Jersey: Local government

 Mountain Lakes operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of municipal government (Plan E), implemented based on the recommendations of a Charter Study Commission as of January 1, 1975.
 The borough is one of 42 municipalities (of the 564) statewide that use this form of government.
 The Borough Council is comprised of seven members, who are elected at-large for staggered four-year terms of office on a partisan basis, with either three or four seats coming up for vote as part of the November general election in even-numbered years.
 The Mayor and Deputy Mayor are chosen by the members of the Council from among its members at a reorganization meeting held each year during the first week in January.

-As of 2025, members of the Mountain Lakes Borough Council are Mayor Thomas Menard (D, term on committee and as mayor ends December 31, 2022), Deputy mayor Khizar Sheikh (D, term on committee ends 2024; term as deputy mayor ends 2022), Lauren Barnett (D, 2024), Daniel J. Happer (R, 2022), Cynthia Korman (D, 2024), Audrey B. Lane (R, 2022) and Chris Richter (R, 2024).
+As of 2025, members of the Mountain Lakes Borough Council are Mayor Lauren Barnett (D, term on committee ends December 31, 2028; term as mayor ends December 31, 2025), Deputy Mayor Melissa Muilenburg (D, term on committee ends December 31, 2026; term as deputy mayor ends December 31, 2025), Chris Cannon (D, 2026), Joshua Howley (D, 2028), Thomas Menard (D, 2026), Khizar Sheikh (D, 2028), and Angela Tsai (D, 2028).

-In 2018, the borough had an average property tax bill of $20,471, the highest in the county, compared to an average bill of $8,767 statewide.

 Federal, state and county representation

-Mountain Lakes is located in the 11th Congressional District and is part of New Jersey's 25th state legislative district.
+Mountain Lakes is located in the 11th Congressional District and is part of New Jersey's 26th state legislative district.